 Metatables

-In Lua, since everything is a tables, metatables are a paradigm that lets you change the behaviour of a table, using another table.
+In Lua, since everything is a table, metatables are a paradigm that lets you change the behaviour of a table, using another table.
 For example, you can define the behaviour when 2 tables are added together using the + operator by defining a metatable with an __add method.
 This is similar to the concept of magic methods (Python), though in Python magic methods are defined on instance's class.

 In this example, I'm defining addition as the sum of all keys in the left-most table